ansys/pymechanical/doc/source/getting_started/running_mechanical.rst

 Mechanical is installed by default from the Ansys standard installer.
 When you run the standard installer, look under the **Structural Mechanics** heading to verify that the **Mechanical Products** checkbox is selected.
-Although options in the standard installer might change, this image provides a reference:
+Although options in the standard installer might change, the folloiwng image provides a reference.

 .. figure:: ../images/unified_install_2023R1.jpg
     :width: 400pt